giantswarm/linkerd-control-plane-app/README.md

 echo "${expiry_iso%+00:00}Z"
 ```

-- Finally construct your user secrets file like this:
+- Finally construct your user secrets file by filling this template and saving as `my-linkerd-certificates.yaml`:

 ```yaml
 identity: